-\begin{remark} \begin{enumerate} \item We have assumed that the first weight $x_1$ is $>0$, but there is no real difference in the arguments if we have $x_1 < 0$.
-It suffices to use $-$blow ups instead. \item The last weight $y_v$ is odd if $p$ and $q$ are both odd.
+\begin{remark}\ \begin{enumerate} \item We assume that the first weight $x_1$ is $>0$, but there is no real difference in the arguments if we have $x_1 < 0$.
+Just use $-$blow- ups instead. \item The last weight $y_v$ is odd if $p$ and $q$ are both odd.
 This fact does not prevent $P(y_1 , \dots , y_v)$ from being invariant by a half turn since the innermost circle contains a spire. \end{enumerate} \end{remark}